INTRODUCTION

 THE RISKS OF POTASSIUM DEFICIENCY

-A lack of potassium in the diet, known as hypokalemia, can lead to significant health problems.
+A lack of potassium in the diet, known as hypokalemia, can lead to significant health and wellbeing problems.
 Common symptoms include:

-- Heart irregularities, such as palpitations or arrhythmias.
+- Heart Irregularities: Includes palpitations or potentially dangerous arrhythmias.

-While potassium is beneficial, consuming too much—especially from supplements or medical conditions like kidney disease—can lead to hyperkalemia.
+While potassium is beneficial, consuming too much, especially from supplements or in conditions like kidney disease, can lead to hyperkalemia.
 Symptoms of excess potassium include:

-- Irregular heartbeat, which can become life-threatening in severe cases.
+- Irregular Heartbeat: Can become life-threatening in severe cases.

 To stay safe, focus on obtaining potassium through natural food sources rather than supplements.
-If you have kidney-related health concerns, work closely with a doctor to manage your potassium intake.
+If you have kidney-related health concerns, consult your doctor to manage potassium intake safely.

 PRACTICAL TIPS FOR ADDING POTASSIUM TO MEALS